+

 Support Free & Independent Journalism

-Good evening, we need your help!!
+Good evening, we need your help!

-Geetanjali Shree’s first Hindi novel, Hamara Shahar, Us Baras; 1998; in Daisy Rockwell’s translation, Our City That Year (India Hamish Hamilton, August 2024); brings to world literature an amazingly specific yet uncannily universal story that is all the more relevant today.
+Geetanjali Shree’s second Hindi novel, Hamara Shahar, Us Baras; 1998; in Daisy Rockwell’s translation, Our City That Year (India Hamish Hamilton, August 2024); brings to world literature an amazingly specific yet uncannily universal story that is all the more relevant today.
 The novel is a marvellously nuanced study of the ways in which chest thumping communal discourses insinuate into our personal spaces.

 The best of us get pitted into camps and normalise the corrosion of our own souls.
 The novel brings out the self-estrangement of the protagonists as their polyvalent identities mutate from something organic, changeable and fragrant like a madhumalati vine into an unyielding, deterministic and arbitrary category like community, class, religion.